ClementNerma/NightOS/docs/concepts/libraries.md

 When an application wants to use a library, it explicitly indicates the list of versions it is compatible with.
 The system then gets the related version and provides it to the application.

-A library by itself cannot do itself: no background process, no installation nor uninstallation script, no permission granting.
+A library by itself cannot do itself: no background process, no commands exposure, no permission granting.
 Applications simply use libraries as helpers to achieve specific tasks.

 For instance, the system library `fs` which is natively available allows to manipulate files and directories easily.